ni5arga/Modmail-To-Discord-Slack/README.md

 # Reddit Modmail To Discord or Slack

-A Devvit [(Reddit's Developer Platform)](https://developers.reddit.com/) app which sends incoming and outgoing modmails from your subreddit's modmail to a Discord or Slack webhook instantly.
-Sends the message, sender, participant information etc. &amp; other relevant information to the webhook payload.
+A Devvit [(Reddit's Developer Platform)](https://developers.reddit.com/) app that instantly sends incoming and outgoing modmails from your subreddit's modmail to a Discord or Slack webhook.
+Sends the message, sender, participant information, &amp; other relevant information to the webhook payload.

 App Link: https://developers.reddit.com/apps/modmailtodiscord
 App Identifier: modmailtodiscord